martial-god/Benny-Scraper/README.md

 - [x] Switch from SQL to MySql to embedd database
 - [x] Test on computers without sql installed
 - [x] Test on Linux machine - in this Case Ubuntu 20.04-x64
+- [x] Add Calibre integration - completed novels will be added to the Calibredb if it is installed on host computer
 - [ ] Verify the update novel works
 - [ ] Finish up Selenium Scraper -- UPDATE: use of seleniumn was necessary when trying to retrieve images from manga sites, it is still faster to use http for NovelData (things such as tags and author)
 - [x] Try Manga sites
 - [ ] Add UI
-- [ ] make changes to database, use ints instead of unique identifiers as Shane mentioned.
+- [ ] Make changes to database, use ints instead of unique identifiers as Shane mentioned.
 Guid should be used from the outside in, where someone wants to get data through an api, for that having the main id be a int and having a column like UUID which is the guid that will be used to find the item.

 ## Getting Started
 https://www.webnovelpub.com/